-After trying coding at home, Claudia discovered a better way to learn on our immersive course.
+After trying coding at home, Claudia discovered a better way to learn programming.

 Before CodeClan I was a Creative Manager, the lead graphic designer for an eco packaging company.